emil-stoykov/TextComparerBlazor/README.md

 # TextComparerBlazor
-A simple Text Comparer app that takes two texts and compares them to one another.
-Displays the lines with errors and the number of invalid lines.
+A SPA program that takes two texts and compares them to eachother by highlighting error and the amount of lines with differences in them.
+Created by using NET 6.0 and Blazor Server by using Services, Blazor's forms, Bootstrap and SOLID principles.